nmarley/blu/dev-notes.md

 - [ ] filename search
   -- consider https://github.com/BurntSushi/suffix for this

+- [ ] enc map implement + testing
+  -- maps plain to encrypted -- built when files are encrypted and STREAMs the plain text thru to the encrypted data store -- be that local or s3/

 - [ ] status command
   -- which does what?
 Describe this.